-Columbia River mainstem modeling - power generation impacts, aquatic resources impacts and water quality impacts

-- Lake Chelan Basin modeling Lake management impacts (power generation, Chelan River operations impacts and water quality impacts) - 2.
-Wenatchee and Methow rivers modeling Habitat Conservation Plan (HCP) hatchery program impacts - 3.
+- 1. Columbia River mainstem modeling-power generation impacts, aquatic resources impacts and water quality impacts - 2.
+Lake Chelan Basin modeling-Lake management impacts (power generation, Chelan River operations impacts and water quality impacts) - 3.
+Wenatchee and Methow rivers modeling-Habitat Conservation Plan (HCP) hatchery program impacts - 4.
 Distribution system load forecasting

 Previously, Chelan PUD reviewed the effects on Rocky Reach generation under various climate change scenarios using RMJOC-I regulated hydro data.
 As anticipated, the result was more generation during winter and spring months (December through June) and less generation during summer months (July through September) with little change during October and November with changes becoming larger over time.
 The "2020s" (a 30-year period spanning 2010 to 2039) and the "2040s" (a 30-year period spanning 2030 to 2059) were studied.
-The District plans to update this analysis once the RMJOC II regulated hydro data is available.
+RMJOC II data for Rocky Reach and Rock Island has been received by the District.
+Updated analysis using the RMJOC II data confirmed the previous study as the data showed more flow and generation in the winter/spring and less in the summer.
+In addition to the changing shape of annual inflow, the data also showed an increase in total annual volume of water received over time.